 If a sophisticated worm like Stuxnet was discovered on our own vital systems, we would not have the spare equipment to take the infected equipment off-line for an indefinite period to keep the vital infrastructures operating.
 The worm could be transferred by the Internet from one infrastructure to another.
-We indeed, have found backdoor exploits into our own vital computer systems.
+We indeed, have already found backdoor exploits into our vital computer systems.
 One worm is named "DuKu" and it seems designed to do the groundwork for a future cyber attack against industrial control systems.
-Frankly, we have no idea if there are already sleeper programs on our systems that are just waiting to be activated.
+Frankly, we do not know if there are sleeper programs on our systems already that are just waiting to be activated.
 Viruses are usually found after they are activated.
 Until they go active and are discovered, they can disguise themselves and remain undetected.

 The likelihood of a disabling cyber attack by 2025 A.D.

-The likelihood of a cyber attack by 2025 of such an extent that it would cripple enough of the nation to bring about a civil breakdown approaches ten on a scale of one to ten if nothing is done within the next couple of years to get our civilian infrastructure systems much more secure.
+The likelihood of a cyber attack by 2025 of such an extent that it would cripple enough of the nation to bring about a civil breakdown approaches 10 on a scale of 1 to 10 if nothing is done within the next couple of years to get our civilian infrastructure systems much more secure.
 It is not a question of if there will be an attack, the question is when there be an attack and how much damage it will do.

-The danger is still about five on a scale of one to ten if enhanced security efforts are made.
+The danger is still about 5 on a scale of 1 to 10 if enhanced security efforts are made.
 That is because computer security is really an oxymoron, there are no totally secure computer systems.
 They can all be hacked.
 What we really need are more localized infrastructure systems but that is not likely to happen because this would be less productive.
 The bottom-line still rules in corporate America.

 Cyber security experts have flat out said that a cyber attack is imminent.
 One high profile expert said that he expects an attack on our infrastructure will occur within two years (he said that in early 2012), and he was very pessimistic about the outcome of such an attack.